tayyab011/task/README.md

 └── utility/
     └── tokenUtility.js  # JWT encode/decode

-Notes
+Notes:

-Passwords are securely hashed using bcryptjs
+* Passwords are securely hashed using bcryptjs

-JWT tokens are signed with JWT_SECRET and sent as HTTP-only cookies
+* JWT tokens are signed with JWT_SECRET and sent as HTTP-only cookies

-Admin routes are protected with both auth and role check middleware
+* Admin routes are protected with both auth and role check middleware

-MongoDB connection should use MongoDB Atlas or local MongoDB
+* MongoDB connection can be either MongoDB Atlas or local MongoDB

-This README covers installation, usage, routes, and project structure, so you can quickly set up and run your Task Management API.